 All sites are first come, first served, and must be reserved before setting up camp.
 Campsites must be occupied by the individual who made the reservation.

-RV camping or staying overnight in a vehicle outside of designated campsites is not permitted at Congaree National Park.
+Tent and hammock camping only.
+RV camping or staying overnight in a vehicle is not permitted at Congaree National Park.

 No vehicles are permitted on the campsites.
 All campers must park their vehicles in the parking lot and walk to their sites.